DayneSorvisto/characteristic-function-library/README.md

 ```

-In this example, the random seed is set for reproducibility, and the standard deviation (sigma), mean (mu), and training data size (N) are defined.
+In this example, the random seed is set for reproducibility, and parameters of a random process are defined (in this case coin toss experiment), and training data size (N) are defined.
 A training dataset X_train is generated using an appropriate method for custom data generation.
 The probability mass function of the data is estimated using methods such as kernel density estimation.
 The compute_char function is then used to compute the characteristic function of the discrete distribution based on the training dataset.
 The proba function is employed to estimate the probabilities of specific events, by passing the event index, the computed characteristic function, and the total number of possible outcomes.
 The estimated probabilities are printed or further analyzed as needed.

 ## Philosophy of Algebraic Data Analysis